 A goiter is an enlarged thyroid gland.
 In the early stages, a goiter may only be able to be detected by a doctor exam.
 But they become more obvious as they grow, causing the neck to bulge or swell.

 There are many potential causes of goiter growth, including:

 - Thyroid nodules

-- Pressure on the esophagus leading to difficulty swallowing, a sensation of something stuck in the throat
+- The sensation that something is stuck in the throat

 Your doctor may recommend thyroid surgery if the goiter causes breathing problems, pressure on the esophagus, or hyperthyroidism, including Graves’ disease.
 Surgery usually is successful at curing goiter symptoms.
 Meet our surgery team.